Domestic Sewing Machines

 "Little Domestic", precursor to Domestic A, photo courtesy of Judy in BC

-Domestic A photo courtesy of Marilyn Hale (Note top leaf tension)
+Domestic A (Note top leaf tension)

-Domestic B photo courtesy of Eleanor Beck.
-Early Domestic B's might
+Domestic B (Early Domestic B's might

-say "Reliable" on the arm instead of Domestic.
+say "Reliable" on the arm instead of Domestic)

 New Domestic